pyeventsourcing/eventsourcing/docs/topics/domain.rst

 is that the aggregate projector is implemented in a way that keeps the code that mutates the aggregate state close to the code that defines the event class.

-However, there are two important disadvantages when defining ``apply()`` methods on the aggregate event classes.
+However, there are two important disadvantages that come with using ``apply()`` methods on the aggregate event classes to define the aggregate projector function.
 Firstly, the aggregate that is to be mutated is an argument to the event's method.
 There is a "reverse intuition" that comes with mutating method arguments.
 It is more natural to set values on ``self`` using the values given by method arguments, than to set values on the method argument using values taken from ``self``.
 Secondly, it is perhaps illegitimate for the event to use "private" attributes of the aggregate, but then if we code for mutating the state of the aggregate with "public" methods we extend the "public interface" of the aggregate beyond the event-triggering command methods which genuine clients of the aggregate should be using.

 An alternative to defining :func:`~eventsourcing.domain.AggregateEvent.apply` methods on all the aggregate event classes is to define the aggregate mutator function on